psharanda/FixFlex/Readme/src/templates/README.md

 - `constraints`: all constraints activated for the stack
 - `layoutGuides`: guides created for spacers/fills

-### Behavior notes

-- `hstack` defaults to leading/trailing so layouts mirror in RTL; set `useAbsolutePositioning: true` to force left/right.
-- `startOffset`/`endOffset = nil` leaves the leading/trailing item unpinned and should only be used when other constraints define its position.
-- `Flex` on views keeps existing hugging/compression unless you pass overrides; the spacer-only overload applies `.required` by default.

 A `SizingIntent` is essentially an instruction for calculating the width or height of:

 - a spacer (for which a `UILayoutGuide` is created behind the scenes)